stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 We officially support (and recommend) [Visual Studio Code](https://code.visualstudio.com/) as the code editor for this course.

 After getting VS Code, you should install the following extensions:

   - Python
   - Jupyter
   - Copilot integrated

 ## GIS software and platforms

-Install the Desktop [QGIS](https://qgis.org/en/site/) application.
+Install the [QGIS](https://qgis.org/en/site/) desktop application.

-Send an email to [Stace Maples](mailto:maples@stanford.edu) with the library's [Stanford Geospatial Center](https://library.stanford.edu/libraries/stanford-geospatial-center) and ask him to grant you access to the following platforms.
+Send an email to [Stace Maples](mailto:maples@stanford.edu) with the library's [Stanford Geospatial Center](https://library.stanford.edu/libraries/stanford-geospatial-center) and ask him to grant you access to the following platforms:

-> Please mention the request is for Advanced Data Journalism and CC me on the note
+> Please mention the request is for Advanced Data Journalism and CC me on the note.

 - [Google Earth Engine](https://guides.library.stanford.edu/googleearthengine)
 - [Planet Labs](https://searchworks.stanford.edu/view/13157872)